Checkmarx/kics/docs/configuration-file.md

 verbose: true
 log-file: true
 queries-path: "path to directory with queries (default ./assets/queries) (default './assets/queries')"
-output-path: "file path to store result in json format"
+output-path: "directory path to store result in output formats"
+output-formats: "formats the result will be exported"
 exclude-paths: "exclude paths or files from scan"
 no-progress: false
 type: "type of queries to use in the scan"